Mar-A-Lago Is ‘Spy’s Dream Come True’ Due To Donald Trump’s Disregard For Security, Foreign Policy Expert Says

-Donald Trump’s lax attitude toward security have made his Mar-a-Lago resort in Florida a “spy’s dream come true,” writes one foreign policy expert.
+Donald Trump’s lax attitude toward security has made his Mar-a-Lago resort in Florida a “spy’s dream come true,” writes one foreign policy expert.

 Salon writer Fred Kaplan detailed the lapses at the luxury resort that allowed a Chinese national to be caught trying to enter with four cell phones and a thumb drive loaded with malware.
 Kaplan said it is a “fair bet” that foreign spies are trying to exploit Mar-a-Lago and its lax security, which included Trump meeting with Chinese President Xi Jingping and ordering a missile strike in the midst of guests at the high-priced resort.